Found Kitten Support

 They’ve eaten successfully — congratulations!
 But remember, newborn kittens can’t go potty on their own; their mother stimulates urination and defecation through parental tongue baths.
 Kittens being raised by humans still need to go potty, so it’s critical that you stimulate urination and defecation by wiping their genitals and anus areas with warm water on a cotton ball or soft cloth after every meal.
 This is one of the most important and most overlooked steps in kitten rearing.

-At three weeks of age, it’s time to begin the weaning process.
+At five weeks of age, it’s time to begin the weaning process.
 Congratulations — you now have “gruel babies”!
 Gruel babies are more independent, more active, and naturally, a little messier — but they’re also absolutely adorable!

 Litter Training Kittens

-At three weeks, it’s also time to start introducing your kitten to the litter box.
+At four-five weeks, it’s also time to start introducing your kitten to the litter box.
 Most kittens take to the litter box instinctively, however, some need a little more TLC to learn the ins and outs of the proper potty protocol.

 Determining the Sex of Your Kitten